November Uprising: Uprising

-Taken by surprise by the rapid unfolding of events during the night of 29 November 1830, the local Polish government (Administrative Council) assembled immediately to take control and to decide on a course of action.
+Taken by surprise with the rapidly unfolding of events during the night of 29 November 1830, the local Polish government (administrative council) assembled immediately to take control and to decide on a course of action.
 Unpopular ministers were removed and men like Prince Adam Jerzy Czartoryski, the historian Julian Ursyn Niemcewicz and General Józef Chłopicki took their places.
 Loyalists led by Prince Czartoryski initially tried to negotiate with Grand Duke Constantine and to settle matters peacefully.
-However, when Czartoryski told the Council that Constantine was ready to forgive the offenders and that the matter would be amicably settled, Maurycy Mochnacki and other radicals angrily objected and demanded a national uprising.
+However, when Czartoryski told the council that Constantine was ready to forgive the offenders and that the matter would be amicably settled, Maurycy Mochnacki and other radicals angrily objected and demanded a national uprising.
 Fearing an immediate break with Russia, the government agreed to let Constantine depart with his troops.

-Mochnacki did not trust the newly-constituted ministry and set out to replace it with the Patriotic Club, organized by him.
-At a large public demonstration on 3 December in Warsaw, he denounced the negotiations between the Government and Grand Duke Constantine, who was encamped outside the city.
+Mochnacki did not trust the newly constituted ministry and set out to replace it with the Patriotic Club, organized by him.
+At a large public demonstration on 3 December in Warsaw, he denounced the negotiations between the government and Grand Duke Constantine, who was encamped outside the city.
 Mochnacki advocated a military campaign in Lithuania to spare the country from the devastation of war and to preserve the local food supply.
-The meeting adopted a number of demands to be communicated to the Administrative Council, including the establishment of a revolutionary government and an immediate attack upon the forces of Constantine.
+The meeting adopted a number of demands to be communicated to the administrative council, including the establishment of a revolutionary government and an immediate attack upon the forces of Constantine.
 The Polish army, with all but two of its generals, Wincenty Krasiński and Zygmunt Kurnatowski, now joined the uprising.

-The remaining four ministers of the pre-revolutionary cabinet left the Administrative Council, and their places were taken by Mochnacki and three of his associates from the Patriotic Club, including Joachim Lelewel.
-The new body was known as the Provisional Government.
-To legalize its actions the Provisional Government ordered the convocation of the Sejm and on 5 December 1830 proclaimed Chłopicki as Dictator of the Uprising.
+The remaining four ministers of the pre-revolutionary cabinet left the administrative council, and their places were taken by Mochnacki and three of his associates from the Patriotic Club, including Joachim Lelewel.
+The new body was known as the "provisional government".
+To legalize its actions the provisional government ordered the convocation of the Sejm and on 5 December 1830 proclaimed General Chłopicki as "dictator of the uprising".

 Chłopicki considered the uprising an act of madness but bowed to pressure and consented to take command temporarily in the hope that it would be unnecessary to take the field.
-An able and highly-decorated soldier, he had retired from the army because of the chicanery of Constantine.
+An able and highly decorated soldier, he had retired from the army because of the chicanery of Constantine.
 He overestimated the power of Russia and underestimated the strength and the fervor of the Polish revolutionary movement.
 By temperament and conviction, he was opposed to a war with Russia and did not believe in a successful outcome.
-He accepted the dictatorship essentially to maintain internal peace and to save the Constitution.
+He accepted the dictatorship essentially to maintain internal peace and to save the constitution.